laurayco/coolsole/README.md

 #To-Do
 * Python 3.x bindings.
-* Create a "FormatHold" class that can be used to apply a format to the output of an entire scope.
-* Create a stream-based FormattedOutput class that doesn't actually modify output in any way at all.
 * Create an HTML formatted output that inherits from a stream-based std::out handler.
 Will use inline styles, *or* foreground-color, background-color, and bold classes.